EmanuelStromberg/emanuelstromberg.github.io/_posts/2025-03-02-The-Uncomfortable-Truth.md

+---
+title: "The Uncomfortable Truth: How One Emergency Could Sink Your Financial Future"
+---

 # The Uncomfortable Truth: How One Emergency Could Sink Your Financial Future

 Many adults lack money to cover unexpected expenses.